rogerdummer/Preview-Card-Challenge/README.md

 I've started the development using the Mobile First concept.
 The layout was divided by 3 parts: Card image, Card main text, and Card list.
-In the Card image I used the tag <picture> and CSS Opacity Filter.
+In the Card image I used the tag picture and CSS Opacity Filter.
 To the Card main text I just added the text and formatted it.
-I used <h1> tag for the title and <p> tag for the main text.
+I used h1 tag for the title and p tag for the main text.
-In Card list i used the tags <ul> and <li>.
+In Card list i used the tags ul and li.

 ### Built with